-Car rentals are so expensive in 2022 due to shortages.
+Car rentals are so expensive in 2023 mainly due to shortages caused by several factors.
 Car rental companies sold off most of their inventory during the pandemic.
 A surge in demand has not been adequately met, leading to high rates.
 Additionally, a global shortage of microchips has slowed the production of new cars.

 Read on to find out if rental cars will get cheaper soon.

 There have been reports of people paying more for rental cars than for plane tickets, only to get a run-down model compared to what they booked.
 What’s causing rental car shortages in 2023?

 There has been a global shortage of automotive chips.
 During the pandemic, car manufacturers prioritized luxury car models for wealthy clients instead of cheaper models generally found in rental car fleets.